 The county with the nation’s second-highest median household income is offering its biggest competitive bond sale since 2009 this week, data compiled by Bloomberg show.
 The $318 million issue comes two months before automatic federal budget reductions nationwide that could hurt the economy in Fairfax, which also hosts contractors Northrop Grumman Corp.
-(NOC) and Booz Allen Hamilton Holding Corp.
-(BAH)
+(NOC:US) and Booz Allen Hamilton Holding Corp.
+(BAH:US)

 The corporate presence makes Fairfax one of 36 localities, all with the highest ratings, that Moody’s Investors Service said it would downgrade along with the U.S. if lawmakers can’t agree on deficit-reduction measures.
 Yet investors are still buying debt of the county, which had its biggest revenue growth since 2008 and set aside $8 million to offset potential federal cutbacks.
 Holders are demanding the least extra yield in two months, according to Bloomberg data.